Zahrnut v programu: PrF COCO_ Comparative Corporate, Foundation and Trust Law

 The supervisor sets a binding procedure, including specific evaluation criteria, for the preparation of the dissertation in the individual curriculum (Thesis Module courses).

-During her/his studies, the student has to complete all the courses marked as compulsory (typically these are the courses monitoring the process of the dissertation thesis preparations and the courses focused on methodology and consisting of the courses of the profiling basis, including basic theoretical subjects of the profiling basis) and the course focused on internationalization.
+During her/his studies, the student has to complete all the courses marked as compulsory (typically these are the courses monitoring the process of the dissertation thesis preparations and the courses focused on methodology and consisting of the courses of the profiling basis, including basic theoretical subjects of the profiling basis).

 Because of the characteristic of the Doctoral Study Program "Comparative Corporate foundation and Trust law" as a "research focused", students will not necessarily have to participate directly in teaching the bachelor or master study programs.
 However, they have to present her/his results to students as a